 Foreigners were called to dinner.

-There was little interaction with the temple monks, which extended to dinner.
+There was little interaction with the temple monks, which extended through dinner.
 For 3000 kyats ($2.20 USD), we were served a basic vegan meal of rice and veggies, which was filling.

 I must have had three hours of sleep before the gongs went off.
 Then the prayers started.
 In fact, the whole night there was monk activity, prayers and gongs.
 It was impossible to sleep well.

-The next morning I woke to one of the most spectacular sunrises I've never witnessed.
+The next morning I woke to one of the most spectacular sunrises I've ever witnessed.
 The sun seemed to invigorate me, filling me with the energy I'd lost through lack of sleep.

 Once the sun was up, I didn't hang around long and made the journey down the mountain with new friends and a pretty cool story to tell.